-The Americans with Disabilities Act guarantees that disabled travelers receive equal treatment under the law.
+The Americans with Disabilities Act guarantees that travelers with disabilities receive equal treatment under the law.
 While this would be the case in a perfect world, it doesn't always work out that way in real life, especially in foreign countries where accessibility regulations vary widely.
-Despite having common sense, considerable public sentiment and strength in numbers, disabled travelers frequently face inadequate facilities, prejudice, misinformation, general hassles and higher prices than other travelers.
+Despite having common sense, considerable public sentiment and strength in numbers, travelers with disabilities frequently face inadequate facilities, prejudice, misinformation, general hassles and higher prices than other travelers.

 Compounding the problem is the fact that there are as many disabilities as there are disabled folks.
 Each person's needs are a little different, and traveling in cookie-cutter airline seats, hotel rooms and rental car fleets can be very tricky.
 The following tips and resources will help disabled travelers and their companions anticipate some of the snags of accessible travel.